German submarine U-35 (1936)

 German submarine U-35 was a Type VIIA U-boat of Nazi Germany's Kriegsmarine.
 She was built three years before the start of World War II.
 The submarine was laid down on 2 March 1936 by Friedrich Krupp Germaniawerft at Kiel, launched on 24 September 1936, and commissioned on 3 November that year under the command of Kapitänleutnant (Kptlt.)
 Klaus Ewerth.
-The U-boat was featured on the cover of Life magazine on 16 October 1939, as in the days preceding, it "courteously" rescued all the sailors of a Greek ship that it was about to sink.
+The U-boat was featured on the cover of Life magazine on 16 October 1939, for its then commander Werner Lott "courteously" rescuing and putting to shore all the sailors of a Greek ship that U-35 was about to sink.

 U-35 was scuttled just three months into World War II in November 1939.
 During her service, she conducted three patrols (last pre-war and two war) and sank four vessels for a total loss of 7,850 GRT while damaging one vessel of around 6,014 GRT.

 Construction and design

 Construction

 U-35 was ordered by the Kriegsmarine on 25 March 1935 (technically in violation of the Treaty of Versailles, but consistent with the soon to be signed Anglo-German Naval Agreement).
 Her keel was laid down on 2 March 1936 by Friedrich Krupp Germaniawerft in Kiel as yard number 558.
 She was launched on 24 September 1936 and commissioned on 3 November of that year under the command of Kptlt.
 Klaus Ewerth.